spring-projects/spring-integration/build-spring-integration/resources/readme.txt

-SPRING INTEGRATION 1.0.1 (Dec 17, 2008)
+SPRING INTEGRATION 1.0.2 (Mar 31, 2008)
 ---------------------------------------

-To find out what has changed since version 1.0.0, see 'changelog.txt'
+To find out what has changed since version 1.0.1, see 'changelog.txt'

 Please consult the documentation located within the 'docs/reference' directory of this release  and also visit the official Spring Integration home at: